Kermalis/EndianBinaryIO/README.md

 The `EndianBinaryPrimitives` static class which resembles `System.Buffers.Binary.BinaryPrimitives` is an API that converts to/from data types using `Span<T>`/`ReadOnlySpan<T>` with specific endianness, rather than streams.

 ----
-## Changelog For v2.0.1
-Check the comment on [the release page](https://github.com/Kermalis/EndianBinaryIO/releases/tag/v2.0.1)!

-## Changelog For v2.0.0
+## Changelog For v2.1.0
-Check the comment on [the release page](https://github.com/Kermalis/EndianBinaryIO/releases/tag/v2.0.0)!
+Check the comment on [the release page](https://github.com/Kermalis/EndianBinaryIO/releases/tag/v2.1.0)!

 ----
 ## 🚀 Usage: